Telos UK are a Founding Block Producer on the Telos Blockchain Network

 Blockchains can handle thousands of transactions per second and are the underlying technology empowering the people who are committed to driving the next chapter in our evolution.
 Telos UK are your Block Producer team, join and support us as we journey into this exciting new world of fair and open source solutions for currencies, commerce and perhaps one day even governance.

-Hash it is the free & open source solution for referencing and cataloging everything in our world, physical or digital, using only its own source as the reference.
+Hash it is the free & open source solution for referencing and cataloging everything in our world, be it physical or digital, using only its own source as the reference.

 - With hash it you can instantly connect any two things in the public domain – maybe you want to connect two related video interview segments, 1 from Vimeo, 1 from Youtube, for example.

 - You can Interlink a physical location to something digital – connect your land holding claims to mapping coordinates or a what3words.com location see if your neighbours agree!

 - You can connect anything, even if you are not the owner – ask a question in public and connect it to a product, an account, a corporation, a persons name, or the name of a country!

-- Anything in the public domain can be connected to anything else – Even if a page is login protected you can still connect it to any other page, even if you do not own either of them!
+- Anything in the public domain can be connected to anything else – if a page is login protected you can still connect it to any other page, even if you do not own either of them!

-- One thing can have unlimited connections to other things – The hash of a country can be connected to the hash of the word ‘countries’ AND the hashes of all its cities
+- One thing can have unlimited connections – the hash of a country can be connected to the hash of the word ‘countries’ AND the hashes of all its cities

 - 100% free using only open source programs and a public blockchain – No coding is required, start now, click here to make your first hash then get the Sqrl wallet and see the barcode demo